 Much like the game of risk, in which the objective is to take political control and conquer the world, business risk requires some of the same methods to succeed.
 Not only do you need an army, but you need the capacity to highlight and show value to the process.
 Unfortunately, managing risk is a core competency essential to a successful business, but many do not do it well.
 Here are some myths that prevent companies from properly managing their risk:

-You’re right, and managing Risk is hard.
+You’re right.
 It can be an uphill battle keeping people accountable, ensuring appropriate updates/analysis of the risks are performed, and solid progress is made.
 But it doesn’t have to be!
 Understanding workflows, automating updates, and ensuring appropriate information is captured for proper risk management can help ensure your risk program is as easy and smooth as possible.

 It is true that the C-Suite is the team hardest to get buy-in with.
 And there is a reason for this – they simply do not want to deal with risk since it does not directly progress the company’s bottom line.
 To combat this sentiment, a common tactic used by IT teams is to stress the importance of risk by employing fear-mongering tactics to company leadership.
 This is not the way.
 Quality statistics, company support, and a clear presentation of the risk program justify to the C-suite that risk management is essential.
 Give the C-suite the facts, and show that not managing risk properly now affects the bottom line in the long run by preventing expensive and time-consuming cleanup activities if and when a risk falls over.